swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 Create the Google Storage Bucket to store the data with the Google Cloud CLI.
 You should ideally select a location close to where most of the expected traffic will come from.
 You can view the available regions at [Cloud locations](https://cloud.google.com/about/locations).

+Change the `<my bucket name>` to your own bucket name (ex: `mlopsdemo`).

 !!! warning

 	The bucket name must be unique accross all Google Cloud projects and users.
-Change the `<my bucket name>` to your own bucket name.

 ```sh title="Execute the following command(s) in a terminal"
 gcloud storage buckets create gs://<my bucket name> \